Abler24/clustered-group-pairs-trading/README.md

 - Trades are executed with a 1-day latency (latencyDays=1), meaning the model makes decisions today but executes them using tomorrow’s prices, simulating signal decay and order queuing.
 - The backtest models transaction costs using three components: Commission (commissionBps=0.0005), Slippage: (slippageBps=0.001 + realized vol × volSlippageMult), and Market impact: (impactBps=0.002)
-- Position sizes are scaled to achieve a target volatility of 1% daily (targetVolPct=0.01) by inversely weighting trades based on recent 30-day spread volatility, simulating a risk-managed exposure per group.
+- Position sizes are adjusted so that more capital is allocated to clusters with lower recent 30 day spread volatility and less to clusters with higher volatility, using inverse weighting.
+This keeps the overall daily portfolio risk balanced at the target 1% level.
-- A 5% trailing drawdown stop-loss (stopLossPct=0.05) per cluster zeroes out all future trades once cumulative returns fall below that threshold, mimicking capital risk controls used by real-world funds.
+- A 5% trailing drawdown stop loss (stopLossPct=0.05) per cluster zeroes out all future trades once cumulative returns fall below that threshold, mimicking capital risk controls used by real-world funds.

 ---